 KAI is a leading brand of luxury boutique hot spring ryokans.
 Every establishment offers a contemporary take on the traditional Japanese inn, providing unique, location-specific experiences—from exclusive activities to specialty suites—designed to immerse guests in the lavish world of Japanese regional craftsmanship.

 Rooms are designed to allow guests to fully soak in the area's majestic scenery.
-Each room features a custom-built sofa that invites guests to lie back and enjoy the views, which fill the room's windows like a private art display.
+Each room features a custom-built sofa that invites guests to lie back and enjoy the views, which fill the room's spacious windows like a private art display.

 KAI Signature Rooms

 KAI Signature Rooms incorporate elements of regional craft cultures in their design.
 At KAI Kawaji, each room is decorated with paper ornamentation made from locally sourced Yashu hemp, with a different seasonal motif that recalls Japan's pastoral landscapes.

 KAI Signature Room